 Benefits and Perks

-Only 38 percent enjoy paid vacation days and paid sick time — a rather disappointing finding.
-Employees can save for retirement by joining one of several savings plans such as a 403(b) plan and a 401(k) plan.
-For the vast majority of respondents, benefits include health insurance, and most respondents get dental coverage, too.
-Some other perks are tuition reimbursement, life insurance, and a casual working environment.
+38 percent — the minority — enjoy both paid vacation and paid sick time.
+The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 403(b) plan and a 401(k) plan.
+At Rutgers University, most survey participants have health insurance, and a large number of respondents have dental coverage.
+Employees can also look forward to tuition reimbursement, life insurance, and a casual working environment.